zebrunner/carina/docs/automation/api.md

 7. Make further calls using the data from the previous call if needed

 ### Useful features
-The framework contains a list of useful features for requests building and for responses validation.
+The framework contains a list of useful features for building requests and validation of responses.
 It makes the support of such tests easier and at the same time minimizes the amount of test data.

 #### Wildcards
 In some cases, you may need to generate data in the request to make the request data unique.
 The best way to do this is to use wildcards for data generation: